‘Goli maaro saalo ko’: BJP MLA Kapil Mishra during pro-CAA rally

 Anti-CAA stir: 11 dead in violence across Uttar Pradesh

 Meanwhile, the Delhi police detained 40 persons in connection with the protests at Daryaganj.
-The protests turned violent after agitators torched a car, following which the police had use water cannons.
+The protests turned violent after agitators torched a car, following which the police had used water cannons.
 The protestors set ablaze a private car at Subhash Marg.
 The fire was immediately doused.

 Reportedly, the protesters set ablaze a private car at Subhash Marg, Daryaganj area of Delhi during a protest against the new citizenship law.
-The fire was however immediately doused with water and fire extinguishers.
+The fire was, however, immediately doused with water and fire extinguishers.

 CAA stir: 10 arrested over Daryaganj violence charged with rioting, 8 minors among 40 detained